drubinstein/pokerl/content/docs/chapter-3/running/index.md

 PyBoy happens to provide a very convenient interface for RL and is performant for Python.
 However, using an emulator comes with its downsides.
 Namely, PyBoy is emulating every instruction from the ROM.
 That means fewer compiler optimizations, no link time optimizations etc. I could have attempted to rewrite Pokémon in a modern language, but that would have been a Herculean effort on its own.
 Instead, PyBoy got faster.

 A slow PyBoy *was* the case.
 But I’ve been in frequent communication with the creator of PyBoy for a while and we (mostly him) have put a lot of effort into improving PyBoy since late 2023.
-PyBoy has released a number of updates that have improved runtime speed and developer ergonomics dramatically including:
+PyBoy has released a number of updates that have improved runtime `SPEED` and developer ergonomics dramatically including:

 - Better usage of compiler optimization flags.
 - Better usage of Cython’s gil release options.